markrai/postbaby/README.md

 a self-hosted version of [postbaby.org](https://www.postbaby.org)

-This was created out of necessity for a sticky-note solution which would facilitate rapid arrangement, editing, and color-coding - with low workflow friction, thanks to its intuitive key-bindings.
+This was created out of necessity for a sticky-note solution with rapid arrangement, editing, and color-coding capability, thanks to its intuitive key-bindings.

-🖼️ Works equally well on both, landscape, portrait-oriented monitors, and mobile devices.
+🖼️ Supported on both, landscape & portrait-oriented monitors, as well as mobile devices.

 💻 This app's data lives solely on your browser's localstorage - While this makes data retrieval very fast, please be aware of this, if you decide to clear your browser's cache.